-Applied music instruction is intended for Music majors and minors.
-Any other student wishing to enroll for applied music must have the written permission of the Chair of the Department of Music.
-Reading skills are expected of any student enrolled in applied music.

-Applied music tuition and fees are found in the Financial Information section of this catalog.
+Applied music instruction is intended for Music majors and minors.Non-majors wishing to enroll in applied lessons must audition for the Chair of the Department of Music.
+Music Literacy is required of any student enrolled in applied music.Applied music tuition and fees are found in the Financial Information section of this catalog.